How to choose technologysaturday, march 04, 2017

 Don’t overload the number of languages

-Educate yourself & the team on foundations of computer science
+Educate yourself & your team on foundations of computer science